malmstein/fenster/README.md

 ### Setting video URL

-In order to display a video, simply set the video URL and call start.
-You can start from a desired second too.
+In order to display a video, simply set the video URL and call start. **You can also start the video from a desired second too**.

 ```java